soapyf/Ashguard-Rules/README.md

 ### We might ask you to stop using something not covered below until it can be reviewed.
 Exceptions to rules can be made if all parties involved agree

 - Explosives Should adhear to a 5 meter kill, 10 meter wound radius unless highly directional
-- Explosive projectiles and missiles that use non-physical movement desinged to defeat interceptors are not allowed
+- Explosive projectiles and missiles that use non-physical movement or any other method desinged to defeat interceptors are not allowed
 - No weapons that are designed to kill through obstacles which would typically stop them
 - No Infinite ammo weapons (this includes deployables)
 - No Sensor or Agent List guns